Curiosity killed your investment

 A much smaller amount should be put into a separate mental box marked “critical facts, must prioritise action”.
 Obvious really!

 But which were the critical facts?
 This is where you have to have a tight objective, and a clear process to achieve it.
 As you see this represented on FundExpert, the objective is to identify funds with a high probability of performing better than their peers (outperformance).
 And the process to achieve this is (in our case) Dynamic Fund Ratings.

-If you fall into the category of having a messy-cum-eclectic collection of investments, don’t get distracted by the latest missive from Woodford or me – we are just wallpaper.
+If you fall into the category of having a messy-cum-eclectic collection of investments, don’t get distracted by the latest missive from the FT or Woodford or even me – we are just wallpaper.
 You already have the small number of critical facts you need to transform your investing potential.